Sugar Snap Pea Salad

 This crunchy Sugar Snap Pea Salad also has radishes, edamame, and a slightly-spicy Asian dressing and this tasty vegan salad is low in carbs.
+And if you like sugar snap peas but haven’t thought about using them as the main ingredient in a salad, you might be pleasantly surprised how much you like this recipe!

 PIN the Sugar Snap Pea Salad to try it later!

-I like the crunch and flavor of sugar snap peas so much that I made them one of my Kalyn’s Kitchen Picks, and for this week’s Friday Favorites feature I’m reminding you about this tasty Sugar Snap Pea Salad that’s a recipe I’ve been enjoying for a long time.
+I like the crunch and flavor of sugar snap peas so much that I made them one of my Kalyn’s Kitchen Picks, and for this week’s Friday Favorites featured recipe I’m reminding you about this tasty Sugar Snap Pea Salad that’s a recipe I’ve been enjoying for a long time.
 In fact, when I first created this salad recipe it was something I ate for lunch several days in a row.
 When that happens, it’s always a sign that the recipe is a winner!

-And I love the Asian flavors and crunchy ingredients in this snap pea salad!
+And I love the Asian flavors and crunchy ingredients in this salad!
 I came up with this salad recipe when I had sugar snap peas and radishes in the fridge and was thinking of a fun way to use them.
 And I did love the edamame in this salad too, but edamame is definitely optional.
 See suggestions below for ways to adapt this recipe if you don’t have every ingredient or want a version that’s a bit lower in carbs!

 What ingredients do you need for this recipe?